weblabormx/Laravel-Crud-Helper/README.md

 You can create scripts.blade file to add javascript in create and edit views.

-You can customize the default views publishing them with `php artisan vendor:publish`, it will be add it in vendor folder.
+You can customize the default views publishing them with `php artisan vendor:publish --provider="WeblaborMX\LaravelCrudHelper\CrudHelperProvider"`, it will be add it in vendor folder.